praveena2j/RecurrentJointAttentionwithLSTMs/README.md

 .The fusion models trained using our fusion approach can be found [here](https://drive.google.com/drive/folders/1W3c6V5bfGZTfwJLJq6ORSXXCLAsG7l2U?usp=share_link)

 ```
-RJCA.model:  Fusion model trained using our approach on Affwild2 dataset
+RJCA.pt:  Fusion model trained using our approach on Affwild2 dataset
 ```

 # Table of contents <a name="Table_of_Content"></a>